-Lift count : 2 x Drag-lifts 2 magic carpets
+Lift count : 2 x Drag-lifts Other lifts 2 magic carpets

 The Hemel Hempstead Snow Centre is Englands newest indoor acquisition sitting on the site of the old Hemel dry slope.
 So far (having only been open two months) its already well on its way to being an established recreation hangout for beginners and intermediates alike.

 Just 20 minutes from London just off the M1 and the most Southern indoor hall guarantee that its going to be popular but overcrowding hasn't been a problem as of yet with a 30m wide 160m length pillar-less slope and a special learning slope set aside.
 All in all, over 8000m2 of snow space easily caters for 170 plus users on the more popular freestyle nights and competitions.